 Common Mistakes to Avoid When Packing Fragile Items

-- Using Oversized Boxes: A common mistake is choosing boxes too big for the items.
+A common mistake is choosing boxes that are too big for the items.
 This can cause them to shift around during transit, increasing the risk of breakage.
 To avoid this, select a box that fits the items snugly, leaving enough room for protective materials.

-- Skipping Cushioning Layers: Another pitfall is neglecting to line the box with cushioning materials.
+Another pitfall is neglecting to line the box with cushioning materials.
 This layer is crucial for absorbing shocks.
-Always start by lining the box with foam sheets or packing paper before placing any items inside.
+Always start by lining the box with foam sheets or crumpled packing paper before placing any items inside.

-- Neglecting to Secure Items Inside the Box: If items are not properly secured, they can move around and collide, leading to damage.
+If items are not properly secured, they can move around and collide.
 Avoid this by filling any empty spaces with packing peanuts, foam inserts, or air pillows to keep everything in place.